What to do on your property in August

 In the Shed

-- After heavy spring and summer use, give power tools a quick check (oil, air filters, and clean off exteriors).
+- Give power tools a quick check (oil, air filters, and clean off exteriors).

 - Check mouse traps and keep animal feed in sealed containers.